aihsa1/SmartSec-System/README.md

 * This system was not developed for production use, nor to be user-friendly.
 I'm sharing this code to publish a POC of what it would be to create a autonomous system that uses ML to complete a tedious instead of humans
 * I'm not a CS professor, not a Data Scientis - The ML model I developed is the best I could achieve regarding my limited knowledge in ML, but it functions at a reasonable level.
 I used this project as an opportinuty to learn about ML and to further improve my skills (and also for fun :))
 * This system may still have minor changes.
 No more functional changes will be made
+* Feel free to use the different classes for other uses (such as encryption and MongoDB querying)